9 Amazing Facts About Kangaroos

-1. Males like to show off
+1. Male kangaroos like to show off.

-3. They're different from wallabies.
+3. Kangaroos are different from wallabies.

 Kangaroos are the largest animal known to hop.
 They have feet specially designed for it and use their tails for balance and to help them move.
 But why do they do that?
 Scientists say it's the most energy efficient way to get around, which is important, because kangaroos have to cover large distances with little food or water.

 They're also pretty good at swimming.
 It's the only time they can move their hind legs independently of each other.
 Other than when they're in the water, they really can't get around on all fours.

 Kangaroo meat was a source of food for Aboriginal people.
 Their meat is thought to help combat obesity because it's really lean—about 2 percent fat.
 If you want some, though, you'll have to be careful how you get it.
 Kangaroos are protected by federal legislation in Australia, and their meat usually only comes from specially licensed hunters as a part of population control programs.